14 Realistic Fitness Objectives to Achieve in the New Year (And Exactly How to Accomplish Them)

 The following are some examples of quantifiable fitness objectives:

-What are the most common fitness goals?
+What are some fitness smart goals?

-What is a smart fitness goal?
+What is your ultimate fitness goal?

 What are the 5 smart goals?